weakish/docs-en/views/realtime-guide-intermediate.md

     - (void)conversation:(AVIMConversation *)conversation didUpdateForKey:(NSString *)key {
         if ([key isEqualToString:@"lastReadAt"]) {
             NSDate *lastReadAt = conversation.lastReadAt;
-            /* The message is read by Jerry; lastReadAt can be used to update UI; for example, to mark all the messages before lastReadAt to be “read” */
+            /* The message is read by Jerry; lastReadAt can be used to update UI; for example, to mark all the messages before lastReadAt to be "read" */
         }
     }
     ```